hapax/hapax.github.io/assets/maximal.md

 Our goal is to cobble these together to get a length.

 We can try lining the wood up with the first ruler.
-This gives a measurement of $x = \ell$ and $y = 0$, which we write as the pair
+This gives a measurement of, say, $x = \ell$ and $y = 0$, which we will write as a pair:

 $$
 (x, y) = (\ell, 0).
 $$

-Similarly, if we line the wood up with the second ruler, we will find that
+If we line the wood up with the second ruler, then lo and behold, we get the same answer, but with $x$ and $y$ swapped:

 $$
 (x, y) = (0, \ell).
 $$

-Looks like length is the same!
-In both cases, it's $\ell$.
+It seems like the length really is $\ell$!
 But of course it looks that way, the Joker says, laughing, because the second ruler stretches just so in order to compensate for the change in length of the wood.